 Additional Eco Measures

 Approval and funding are being sought so that we can build as sustainably as possible.
-Options being considered are:
+Options being planned or considered are:

 - Water saving devices (low flush toilets, shower heads that use less water)